 NOTE 6: Different MoQ application servers can correspond to different MoQ relays that are deployed on the same PSA UPF.

 The AF provided Protocol Description indicating Media over QUIC Transport, IETF draft-ietf-moq-transport [201] can be used in determining the PCC Rule by the PCF as defined in clause 6.1.3.27.4 of TS 23.503 [45].
-Based on the PCC rule, the SMF instructs the PSA UPF to perform PDU Set Information identification.
-Upon receiving the MoQ SUBSCRIBE message from UE application client, the MoQ relay can establish n upstream MoQ subscription to the MoQ application server if there is no existing subscription yet.
+Based on the PCC rule, the SMF generates the PDU Set Information marking Indicator to instruct the PSA UPF to perform PDU Set Information identification.
+Upon receiving the MoQ SUBSCRIBE message from UE application client, the MoQ relay can establish an upstream MoQ subscription to the MoQ application server if there is no existing subscription yet.

-For the downlink service data flow using MoQ Transport, the PSA UPF can identify the PDU Set Information from the MoQ Metadata as defined in clause 7 of MoQ, IETF draft-ietf-moq-transport [201] that is extracted by the MoQ relay and provide the available PDU Set Information to the RAN in the GTP-U header.
+For the downlink service data flow using MoQ Transport, based on the indication received from SMF, the PSA UPF can identify the PDU Set Information from the MoQ Metadata as defined in clause 7 of MoQ, IETF draft-ietf-moq-transport [201] that is extracted by the MoQ relay and provide the PDU Set Information to the RAN by adding it in the GTP-U header.

 NOTE 7: The mappings between the MoQ Metadata and the PDU Set Information can be based on local configuration, or operator-determined implementations.

+NOTE 8: The format of the MoQ Metadata carring the media related information can be defined in TS 29.561 [132].